AMDA’s Philosophy and Standards Regarding Casting Practices

 Self-Identification: At the start of a semester, it is most common to take a moment to introduce yourself to the class and then have each student introduce themselves by announcing their name.
 It is important for our faculty to embrace the practice of using pronouns in introductions to set the tone and establish a relationship of trust between instructors and students.
 When instructors share their pronouns, it creates a safe space for our students to feel comfortable to share theirs.
 An example of how you might introduce yourself may be:

-Self-Identification is Your Casting Guide: When it comes to casting based upon gender, AMDA’s recommendation is as follows: Students who communicated a “binary identification” (uses ‘he’ or ‘she’) – that is the gender for which the student should be consistently assigned material.
-If the student communicated a “non-binary identification” (they, them, ze, hir, etc.), or said they only want to be addressed by name – then the teacher should find an appropriate time to have a private conversation with the student and ask “If/when roles are reliant upon a binary assignation, do you prefer being cast in a particular gender?”
+Self-Identification is Your Casting Guide: When it comes to casting based upon gender, AMDA’s recommendation is as follows: Faculty should always have an open dialogue with students about what types of roles they would like to be assigned.
+It is best practice to ask this question of the entire class, rather than singling out nonbinary or transgender students.
 If the student expresses a preference, tell the student you will honor their intention.
 If the student does not express a preference, the instructor may then tell the student that casting will be per the instructor’s judgement as to what will best serve the student.